Changing times require changing methodologies. In keeping with the spirit of modernism these pages will now be updated

 For those of you who do not subscribe to Tidbits and therefore are not privy to our

-astonishing insider info ... guess what this pectoral is all about.
+complete and astonishing insider info ... guess what this item is all about.
 If you do not

-know--check back on Sundays when I post the full version--and see if your guesses were correct.
+know--check back on Sundays when I post a partial or occasional complete version to titilate your senses--and see if your guesses were correct.